Banff to Lake Louise (Bow Valley Parkway Hwy 1A)

 All Creatures Great and Small!

-Bow Valley Parkway cyclist reported both a black bear and a grizzly bear along the trail on the May long weekend.
+Bow Valley Parkway cyclists reported both a black bear and a grizzly bear along the trail on the 2022 May long weekend.
 Be prepared and cycle in groups and bring your bear spray.
 CBC reported that Bow Valley Parkway cyclists are asked to mindful of salamanders crossing the road.
 So while you are scanning the horizon for the bears also take a look in your immediate road ahead for these little guys.

 Ride Statistics